JT-808/Tiny-Winter-Scare-VR/README.md

 # Tiny-Winter-Scare-VR
-A small VR jump scare game, developed as part of the VR/AR module at my university.
+A small VR jump scare gamefor Meta Quest, developed as part of the VR/AR module at my university.

-# VR Project for Meta Quest / VR-Projekt für Meta Quest
+-> not finished!

 [🇬🇧 English](#english-version) | [🇩🇪 Deutsch](#deutsche-version)